mmagnus/pubmex/README.md

 # BUGS

 `pubmex.py` might have still problem if it has to parse title of authors with characters like ółą and so on.

-# COPYRIGHT AND LICENCE

-pubmex.py is Copyright (C) 2010-2015 Marcin Magnus.
-All rights reserved.

-This program is free software; you can redistribute it and/or modify it under the same terms as GLP

-# AUTHOR INFORMATION

-Marcin Magnus, m.magnus@o2.pl

-# ACKNOWLEDGEMENTS

-@todo

 # HISTORY